 Møre Boligkreditt AS (the company) is part of the Sparebanken Møre Group.
-The company's Head Office is located at Kipervikgata 6, 6001 Ålesund, Norway.
+The company's Head Office is located at Kipervikgata 6, 6003 Ålesund, Norway.

-The annual report was approved by the Board of Directors 13 February 2024.
+The annual report was approved by the Board of Directors on 11 February 2025.

 This report contains alternative performance measures (APMs) as defined by The European Securities and Market Authority (ESMA).
-An overview of the APMs can be found at www.sbm.no/mbk.
+An overview of APMs can be found at www.sbm.no/mbk.